JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 We parallelized in 1.10 the mark phase of the garbage collector (GC) and also introduced the possibility of running part of the sweeping phase concurrently with application threads.
 This results in significant speedups on GC time for multithreaded allocation-heavy workloads.

-The multithreaded GC can be enabled through the commaline line option `--gcthreads=M`, which specifies the number of threads to be used in the mark phase of the GC.
+The multi-threaded GC can be enabled through the command line option `--gcthreads=M`, which specifies the number of threads to be used in the mark phase of the GC.
 One may also enable concurrent page sweeping mentioned above through `--gcthreads=M,1`, meaning `M` threads will be used in the GC mark phase and one GC thread is responsible for performing part of the sweeping phase concurrently with the application.

 The default number of GC threads is set, by default, to half of the number of compute threads (`--threads`).